 Illinois' allocation is \$1,040,420,751.50.
-The state is requesting an allocation of 100% to eliminate the digital divide by 2029.
+The state is requesting an allocation of 100% of the funds remaining which are \$1,035,420,751.50.
 The state intends to use the BEAD funding on deployment activities, administrative costs, and programmatic expenses.
+The state requests 100% of the funding to provide budget certainty to the provider community, increasing the volume of participants and leading to a more competitive application process.
 As described in Section 2.4, the state will run a BEAD compliant subgrantee process, which will inform the use of BEAD funding on deployment activities.
 See the Connect Illinois Final Proposal for more details.